The coming flu season may be terrible.The reason is here | ExBulletin

 “The longer you don’t expose, the more likely you are to get symptoms and get sick,” Gordon said.

-“We know that the longer you don’t get the flu, the worse your symptoms will be.
-People who are ill can be more severe.
+“We know that the longer we stay out of the flu, the worse our symptoms get.
+Individuals with illness lead to more serious cases.
 We know it completely.”

 The same is true for respiratory syncytial virus, coronaviruses other than Covid-19, and other infectious diseases.
-“I would generally be worried about all of them.
-They can all cause serious illness.
+“I’m generally worried about all of them.
+All of them can cause serious illness.
 They can all cause pneumonia,” Gordon added.

 RSV is especially damaging to babies and young children.
 An estimated 100-500 children and 14,000 adults die each year, most of them over the age of 65.

 Many of the approximately 4 million babies born during a pandemic will be exposed to RSV and other viruses for the first time when they first enter the nursery.
-“We don’t know what the impact will be on all these young children who delay their initial exposure to the RS virus,” Gordon said.
+“We don’t know what the effects of all these young children who delayed their initial exposure to the RS virus would be,” Gordon said.

 “Probably a very large respiratory syncytial epidemic will occur.”

 Aiello is less confident about the possible effects of avoiding bacteria for a year or so.
 “This is a short period of time,” she said.
-Avoiding exposure for several years may help, but most people stay socially distant, work from home, or leave the classroom.
-The 15 months I spent there may not have been long enough to affect the immune system.
+Avoiding exposure for several years may help, but it affects the immune system during the 15 months that most people stayed at a social distance, worked from home, or left the classroom.
+May not have been long enough to give.

 Packed with two years’ worth of virus in one